emravera/eslint-bot/readme.md

   - We need to review the rules that does not apply to only one file.
   - When the file has two diffs that is not supported now and analyze only the first one.
   - Run only when create or synchronize.
 If adding more files will re-run again on all the files.
-  - Approve the PR automatically when has comments.
    - Simplify the logic for CSS comments on the /run route.
   - Usage of repository local .stylelintrec such as eslint.
   - Avoid CSS failure on SyntaxError (when ; is missing does not detect the errors after).
 This is a lib error.
   - Add unit tests of the bot :)